fiberplane/fp-bindgen/README.md

 The generator for our Rust Wasmer runtime works a bit differently.
 Instead of generating a crate, it generates two files: `bindings.rs` and `types.rs`.
-These can be placed in a module of your choosing (we chose a module named `spec` in the `example-runtime/`).
+These can be placed in a module of your choosing (we chose a module named `spec` in the `example-rust-runtime/`).

 As the implementor of the runtime, it is then your responsibility to implement the `fp_import!` functions within the same module as you've placed the generated files.
-You can see an example of this in `example-runtime/spec/mod.rs` (do note the example runtime only builds after you've run `cargo run` inside the `example-protocol/` directory).
+You can see an example of this in `example-rust-runtime/spec/mod.rs` (do note the example runtime only builds after you've run `cargo run` inside the `example-protocol/` directory).

 Finally, the `bindings.rs` file contains a constructor (`Runtime::new()`) that you can use to instantiate Wasmer runtimes with the Wasm module provided as a blob.
 The `fp_export!` functions are provided on the `Runtime` instance as methods.
 Please be aware that implementation of the `fp_export!` functions is always at the discretion of the plugin, and an attempt to invoke a missing implementation can fail with an `InvocationError::FunctionNotExported` error.

 ### Using the TypeScript runtime bindings

+The TypeScript runtime generator can work with browsers, Node.js and Deno.

-The generator for the TypeScript runtime works similarly to that for the Wasmer runtime, but it generates an `index.ts` and a `types.ts`. `types.ts` contains the type definitions for all the data structures, while the `index.ts` exports a `createRuntime()` function that you can use for instantiating the runtime.
+It works similarly to that for the Wasmer runtime, but it generates an `index.ts` and a `types.ts`.
+`types.ts` contains the type definitions for all the data structures, while the `index.ts` exports a `createRuntime()` function that you can use for instantiating the runtime.
 Upon instantiation, you are expected to provide implementations for all the `fp_import!` functions, while the returned `Promise` will give you an object with all the `fp_export!` functions the provided plugin has implemented.

 ## Examples

-For examples, please look at the `example-protocol/` folder.
-This contains various examples on how to use the macros.
-You can generate the bindings from the protocol using `cargo run`.
-Running `cargo test` in the same folder will verify the generated bindings match the output we expect.

-There are also `example-plugin/` and `example-runtime/` directories, which are compiled against the bindings generated by the `example-protocol`.
-This way, you can see how the bindings are expected to be used, and we verify that the generated bindings actually compile.
+Please have a look at [`examples/README.md`](examples/README.md) for various examples on how to use `fp-bindgen`.

 ## Specification